 13. Try some reintroductions

 It’s a surprisingly common experience to feel so good on the AIP that a person is afraid to try any reintroductions.
 But reintroducing eliminated foods is a critical step of your health journey.
 This is because some eliminated foods (like eggs, nuts, seeds, cocoa, and grass-fed dairy) have some impressive nutritive value and can improve the overall nutrient density of your diet if well tolerated.
 Plus, the more dietary flexibility you have, the easier life is—you’ll have less difficulty traveling or eating in restaurants or at potlucks, work meetings, or any social situation.
 The knowledge you glean from reintroductions is empowering.
 If a reintroduction goes well, you’ve got a new food to add to your diet, increasing the variety of foods you eat.
 If a reintroduction doesn’t go well, this is still great information!
 You now better understand the dietary triggers of your disease and which lines you can’t cross.
 And in the uncommon case where a reintroduction goes very poorly (the fear of which is what stops many people from even trying), remember that the AIP is an entire toolkit for healing.
 You have the knowledge and skills to recover quickly and get back on your feet.
 Just go back to 100% AIP, get plenty of sleep and low-strain activity, and stay hydrated until you feel better.
-See AIP, Orthorexia and Food Phobia, The 3 Phases of the Autoimmune Protocol and Reintroducing Foods after Following the Autoimmune Protocol.
+See AIP, Orthorexia and Food Phobia, The 3 Phases of the Autoimmune Protocol and The Reintroduction Phase of the AIP.

 14. Work with your doctor to refine and troubleshoot